amourlanne/java-musique/README.md

 # Musique

-Musique is a Java application for listen to music.
+Musique is a Java application for listening to music.

 ## Installation